shakes76/PatternAnalysis-2024/recognition/GFNet_s4641938/README.md

 - **Source**: Alzheimer's Disease Neuroimaging Initiative (ADNI)
 - **Training** 25120 (256x240) images
 - **Test** 9000 (256x240) images
-- **Preprocessing**: Images were resized, normalized, converted to grayscale, and augmented to enhance model robustness.
+- **Preprocessing**: Images were resized, converted to grayscale and normalized to improve the training quality from the data.
-- **Train/Validation Split from Training data** 90/10
-- **Train/Validation/Test Split** 66.26/7.36/26.37
+- **Train/Validation/Test Split** 25120/0/9000.
+The best performing model uses 25120/0/9000 training/validation/test split since due to the limited size of the dataset it would be better to use all data provided, but the training dataset was split 90%/10% training/validation in later versions (see challenges for steps and changes made).

 ### Training Configuration
 - **Batch Size**: 64